matrix-org/matrix-js-sdk/README.md

 });
 ```

-After the migration is finished, you can remove the legacy crypto store and the pickle key from the matrix client creation.

-The Rust crypto is not supported in a lot of deprecated methods of [`MatrixClient`](https://matrix-org.github.io/matrix-js-sdk/classes/matrix.MatrixClient.html).
+The Rust crypto stack is not supported in a lot of deprecated methods of [`MatrixClient`](https://matrix-org.github.io/matrix-js-sdk/classes/matrix.MatrixClient.html).
 If you use them, you should migrate to the [`CryptoApi`](https://matrix-org.github.io/matrix-js-sdk/interfaces/crypto_api.CryptoApi.html).
-Also, the legacy `MatrixClient.crypto` object is not available anymore, you should use `MatrixClient.getCrypto()` instead.
+Also, the legacy `MatrixClient.crypto` object is not available any more: you should use `MatrixClient.getCrypto()` instead.

 # Contributing